southbite/freebase/README.md

 var service = freebase.service;

 service.initialize({size:5, //this is how many worker processes for freebase you want running
-					port:testport, //the port you want freebase to listen on services:{
+					port:80, //the port you want freebase to listen on services:{
-						auth:{authTokenSecret:'a256a2fd43bf441483c5177fc85fd9d3', //mandatory, but can be value you specify systemSecret:test_secret}, //mandatory, but can be value you specify utils:{log_level:'info|error|warning'} //writes to console.log on all log levels }}, function(e){
+						auth:{authTokenSecret:'a256a2fd43bf441483c5177fc85fd9d3', //mandatory, but can be value you specify systemSecret:'my test secret'}, //mandatory, but can be value you specify utils:{log_level:'info|error|warning'} //writes to console.log on all log levels }}, function(e){
 						callback(e);//your server has/has-not started